lightfeed/extractor/README.md

 - Convert HTML to markdown using Turndown
 - Extract structured data using OpenAI or Google Gemini models
 - Define your extraction schema using Zod
+- Resilient data handling with `safeSanitizedParser` to sanitize and recover partial results from imperfect LLM outputs
 - Track token usage statistics
 - Option to extract only the main content from HTML, removing navigation, headers & footers